juju/docs/src/en/getting-started.md

    !["step 10"](./media/juju-lxd-config010.png)

-Now LXD is configured to create containers for Juju.
+LXD is now configured to work with Juju.

 ## Create a controller